Rdawson96/usa-landmark-quiz/README.md

 - The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

 #### Validation Errors
-- CSS
+**- HTML**
+  - The validator found that I had missing quotation marks in my options buttons that threw up multiple errors.
+This was located and fixed.
+The validator now shows no errors
+**- CSS**
   - The validator found one error with my CSS where I had a stray semicolon.
+This was located and deleted.
+The validator now shows no errors
+**- Javascript**
+  - The validator gave one warning.
+This was fixed by altering the event listeners to not reference outer scope variable by adding new function that serves as a new event listener

 ### Accessibility